Welcome to the Oxted & District History Society

 Talks cover all areas and periods of history and the Society is not specifically concerned with local history.
 There are, however, usually several talks a year on topics relating to Oxted or Surrey and its neighbouring counties and London.
 Recent and past speakers have included:

-The annual membership fee is £20 per person.
-Guests are very welcome to attend for a fee of £4 per meeting.
+The annual membership fee is £20 per person .
+A reduced rate is offered to new members from January onwards for the remainder of the season.
+Guests are very welcome to attend for a fee of £5 per meeting.
 If you would like to become a member or attend a meeting, please contact the Society through the email address given below.

 More information on membership and on our meetings can also be found here.

 If you are seeking information or are carrying out research into the history of Oxted and the neighbouring area, or the county of Surrey, many of the web sites listed on our links page may be of interest.
 Please note that the Society does not hold any archives or records of its own and is unable to assist with enquiries about individuals in connection with family history matters.